sanzstez/gotenberg-ruby/README.md

 sudo apt install exiftool
 ```

-You can change PDF metatags using exiftools:
+ and now you can change PDF metatags using exiftools:

 ```ruby
 document = Gotenberg::Chromium.call(ENV['GOTENBERG_URL']) do |doc|